Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

-The case of "HTTP/HTTPS Redirector" is the opposite.
-Recall that "HTTP/HTTPS Redirector" directly looks in the HTML body of the resource if there are scripts that will be blocked.
+The case of ``HTTP/HTTPS Redirector'' is the opposite.
+Recall that ``HTTP/HTTPS Redirector'' directly looks in the HTML body of the resource if there are scripts that will be blocked.
 This means that the rewriting addresses the root cause of potential future problems.
 For example, the page \url{https://corporate.parrot.com/en/documents} tries to load the resource \url{http://www.google-analytics.com/urchin.js}, but the request is blocked by the browser (HTTP request in an HTTPS page).
 Consequently, the Google tracking library is not loaded and function \mycode{urchinTracker} is not defined, resulting in the error \mycode{urchinTracker is not defined}. ``HTTP/HTTPS Redirector'' strategy rewrites the URL of the resource in the \textless SCRIPT\textgreater tag to \url{https://www.google-analytics.com/urchin.js}, and this fixes the error of the page.
-This strategy can potentially fix error types that we cannot envision, hence, we do not know the exact number of handled error types, so we put ``NA'' in \autoref{tab:strategies_comparison}.
+This strategy can potentially fix error types that we cannot envision.
+Hence, we do not know the exact number of handled error types, so we put ``NA'' in \autoref{tab:strategies_comparison}.
+Finally, strategy ``HTML Element Creator'' is applied to more rare errors happening only 14 times in our benchmark with \tool and 11 times with \extension.

-Finally, strategy "HTML Element Creator" is applied to more rare errors happening only 14 times in our benchmark.
+In this research question, we also observe that the number of activations is lower for \extension.
+This observation is directly related to our observation of unhandled errors in the research question one (see \autoref{sec:unhandled_errors}).

-\answer{3}{The usage of strategies depends on the prevalence of the underlying errors in the field: in our experiment, the most used strategy is ``Line Skipper'' because it covers four common error types.}
+\answer{3}{ \textbf{Do the different self-healing strategies perform equivalently?} In our experiment, the most used strategy is ``Line Skipper'' for \tool because it is able to heal from four common error types with the same strategy.
+This strategy is not the most frequent in the case of \extension because it is not able to modify the HTML page of an application.
+Other self-healing strategies can be designed and added to \tool and \extension in order to address the rare error types in the long tail of field errors.}